hilarysk/2015-02-2013-daily-feminist-affirmation-project/notes.md

 #*"Should not" cases*

 * Have authors, excerpts or keywords listed more than once
-* Repeat excerpt until has gone through entire list
 * Create JPG/PDF to download until user specifically requests one
 * Be able to create author without all additional information; same for excerpts
 * Be able to assign a value to the author_id field in the excerpts table unless that ID already exists as a primary key in the authors table

 #*Extensions*

-* ~~Branch out from book excerpts to quotes from famous feminists (add class/table "quotes", change "author" to "contributor" or somesuch) and/or definitions (add class/table "glossary")~~
+* Don't repeat until has gone through entire list for specific IP address (use session?)
 * Let user log-in with password and be able to edit database (add excerpts, authors, etc.)